AnmolBinani/recap-kyma-app/Steps_multitenant.md

 7. Configure your host and release name in the `api-rule.yaml` file available in the `files` folder of your fork.
 8. Apply it using the following command `kubectl apply -f files/api-rule.yaml`.
 9. Open the web address.
+10. Repeat the same steps from 1-9 for other tenants (different subaccount).
+Make sure to add unique `metadata.name` (release name) in step 7.

 ---